WinVector/Examples/rebalance/rw_example_R.md

 the re-balance (though any one particular implementation may fall short).

-This can be achieved quicker by introducing the obvious categorical variable that the partition implied by the satured variables.
+This can be achieved all at once by introducing the obvious categorical variable that the partition implied by the combinations of the original variables variables.

 ``` r
 d$cat <- paste(d$x1, d$x2)